 How to implement AMP for WordPress?

 Adding AMP optimisation for your website is simple; anyone can do it and enjoy the benefits of AMP.
 The following is a short and easy-to-follow guide on how to set up AMP for your WordPress site.

 - Install an AMP plugin

 From your admin dashboard, search for the AMP plugin and install it.

 You will be prompted to install, and then activate this plugin in order for it to work properly.
-You can view how AMP will make your website look on mobile browser, in the Appearance section of the WordPress menu.
+You can view how AMP will make your website look on a mobile browser, in the Appearance section of the WordPress menu.